bsinky/persona-gifs/README.md

 Code is licensed under the MIT license.
 See the LICENSE file for details.

-`img` folder contents are largely sourced from Google Images.
+`public/img` folder contents are largely sourced from Google Images.